 Home Research Project

 Over the next term, our writing will be closely linked with our theme.
-We will be working towards writing an informative text about an imaginary creature.
+We will be working towards writing an exciting story about an imaginary creature.
 Following this, we will be working on descriptive techniques to create a habitat for our creation.

 Independently using paragraphs and beginning our sentences in a range of exciting ways will be a big focus for us; as will our handwriting.